Ma259XIMiliAn/I3efsLQk44Y/5r4/y9uCf/ol3/fqV/cloud-native-monitoring_3mi0J_1741605249.log.md

 your contributions.

-We use the usual GitHub pull-request flow, which may be familiar to you if you've contributed to other projects on GitHub.
-For the mechanics, view [this guide](https://help.github.com/articles/using-pull-requests/).
+We use the usual GitHub pull-request flow, which may be familiar to view [this guide](https://help.github.com/articles/using-pull-requests/).

 If your change will be a significant amount of work